Skip to main content

 • No: Attempt to run the attached component for each iteration, regardless of success or failure.
 This is the default setting.

-• Yes: If the attached component does not run successfully, fail immediately.
+• Yes: If the attached component doesn’t run successfully, fail immediately.

 drop-down